-Envelopes in CV/Gate mode
+Envelopes in CV/Gate and CV/Gate/Sustain Modes

 The envelope for each channel can be controlled using the LFO Speed and LFO Shape knobs.
 This works in the same way that it does in every other mode: turning the LFO Speed or Shape knob by itself will adjust all six channels, and holding down a Channel Button while turning a knob will adjust just that channel.
 If you're using a sequencer, you might want to patch its clock out into the SWN's Clk In jack so the envelope timings will be synced.